1fish2/BBQTimer/README.md

 * Deploy to the Play store.

 * Reset the timer on boot-up?
 * When stopped at 00:00, add the time of day?
 Make the stopwatch text 00:00 small?
+Switch to the time of day after a few minutes?
   To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to listen for ACTION_TIME_TICK.
 Unregister upon ACTION_SCREEN_OFF or when the last widget is removed.
 * Make the text smaller to fit smaller widgets and longer duration strings?
 See bug workaround